fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 3. Include the FusionCharts theme file to apply style to the charts.

-4. Include the `ExcelExport` module to export charts in XLSX format.
+4. Include the `ExcelExport` module to export chart data in XLSX format.

 5. Add the chart, theme and ExcelExport as dependencies to the core.